-The MSC plans to restore the two Honour Boards, identify as many persons as possible named thereon and appropriately cause their sacrifices and efforts to be acknowledged not only at the MSC, but throughout the Northern Beaches and elsewhere by Anzac Day 2015.
+The MSC plans to restore the honour rolls from both wars, identify as many of the named persons as possible and appropriately cause their sacrifices and efforts to be acknowledged not only at the MSC, but throughout the Northern Beaches and elsewhere.

-Please note, the MSC should not be confused with the nearby Manly Life Saving Club (MLSC).
-The latter formed some years afterwards and is that which now voluntarily patrols the beach, competes in surf carnivals and the like; whereas MSC was founded in 1907 as a club for surfers, although many members also joined MLSC.
+Note: the MSC is a separate organisation to the nearby Manly Life Saving Club (MLSC).
+The latter formed some years afterwards and is the club that voluntarily patrols the beach and competes in surf carnivals.
+Whereas, MSC was founded in 1907 as a club for surfers, although many members also joined MLSC.
 This is the current status with both clubs functioning separately, but amicably, since their respective times of inception.

 1939 - 1945